APDL-DynamoIR/CRCR/README.md

 ## Data Set and Code Base

-This repository will hold a collection of data sets related to Covid-19, in conjunction with a forthcoming Elsevier volume "Cross Disciplinary Data Integration Models for the Emerging Covid-19 Data Ecosystem".
+This repository will hold a collection of data sets related to SARS-COV-2 and Covid-19, in conjunction with a forthcoming Elsevier volume "Cross Disciplinary Data Integration Models for the Emerging Covid-19 Data Ecosystem".